Using Data Science to Improve the Natural Gas Pipeline System

 Once the data has been prepped, RapidMiner puts over a hundred different modelling approaches at users’ fingertips.
 They can quickly build multiple models and compare results and predictive power.
 The consultants make heavy use of RapidMiner’s confusion matrices to provide transparency into the performance of the different models, which is important given the unique nature of the work they’re doing.
 When trying to predict potentially catastrophic gas leaks, the company needs to understand and make very deliberate choices when weighing the trade-offs between false positives, which might result in digging a hole to find a leak that isn’t there (costly, but not a big deal), and predictive misses which could result in not anticipating and fixing a leak (which could be very dangerous).

-RapidMiner has helped pinpoint the right repairs to make proactively
+RapidMiner helped pinpoint the right repairs to make, proactively.

 The impact of the consultants’ work using RapidMiner on the company’s asset integrity management is substantial.
 Better identifying the sections of the pipeline needing repair increases the chance of fixing leaks before they happen.
 This reduces the risk of significant property damage and, most importantly, loss of life.